 National Parts Depot has been around for ages and offers restoration parts for a multitude of different platforms.
 That includes the GM A-body.
 So, when we called them up, they knew exactly what we needed for Project Payback, and sent it right over.

 For many of you, bodywork might not be anything new.
-But, Matt had some wisdom to impart to us, particularly when dealing with an aftermarket manufacturer like Auto Metal Direct.
+But, Matt had some wisdom to impart to us, particularly when dealing with an aftermarket manufacturer like National Parts Depot.
 We will run down some of the finer points Matt was gracious enough to share with us.

 The Rear Quarter Panel: